Ejaz-789/project2/README.md

 #  new project
 this project was created by local system

-This project is created by Ejaz
+# Developer Name
+Ejaz Khan